React Elements

 It's only when working with the development build of React that elements are immutable.
 The code above was executed in the development build and, as a consequence, we got an error thrown, reading that it ain't possible to mutate the React element.

 But this doesn't mean that we should mutate elements and stick to using the production build to be able to do so.
-No. We must always treat elements in React as immutable, no matter which build we are in.
+A big no!
+We must always treat elements in React as immutable, no matter which build we're currently in.

-The reason of making React elements mutable in the production build is to allow for a better performance.
-In production, React can assert that all its guidelines would be abided by and, likewise, doesn't need to put strict measures in place.
+The reason of making React elements mutable in the production build is to result in a better performance.
+In production, React can assert that all its guidelines are being abided by and, likewise, doesn't need to put strict measures in place, unlike during development.

 The children